theodds/2023-Statistical-Modelling-II/README.md

 We will use `R` and `RStudio` in class.
-Because of the group-work aspect of this class, and the fact that we will be presenting solutions, it is important that we all have at least the language in common, so I won't accept code written in other languages.
+Because of the group-work aspect of this class, and the fact that we will be presenting solutions, it is important that we all have at least the language in common, therefore I request that all code be written in `R`.
 Sorry!

 **I am happy to assist with programming issues, especially if you haven't used `R` before, but it is your responsibility to either learn this material on your